from "Finding Oregon's Best" presenting Gallery10a ... SLIDESHOWS Adobe Flash Player Required

 and the Dalles comes the interesting switchback part of the Historic Columbia

-River Highway called Rowena Loops as
+River Highway called Rowena Loop as

-well as fine views of the Columbia River from Tom
+well as fine views of the

 McCall Preserve.
 Stop by the Bonneville Sturgeon Center and